websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_10.rst

 .. image:: images/question_plain.png
     :width: 640px

-There’s a problem here, though: the pages apprearance is hard-coded in the view.
+There’s a problem here, though: the pages appearance is hard-coded in the view.
 If you want to change the way the page looks, you’ll have to edit the Python code.
 So let’s use Websauna’s template system to separate the design from code by creating a template for the view.
 By default, Websauna offers a template system called :term:`Jinja` (specifically Jinja 2).
 If you have been writing Django templates or any mustache-like templates with ``{{ variable }}`` declarations you should feel right at home.

-Your projects :py:meth:`websauna.system.Initializer.configure_templates` describes, how Pyramid will load and render templates.
+Your projects :py:meth:`websauna.system.Initializer.configure_templates` describes how Pyramid will load and render templates.
 In the generated project scaffold, the folder ``myapp/templates`` was created for them.
 There exists a template ``myapp/home.html`` already.

 .. admonition:: Template namespacing